abdulazizasiri/spring-security/springjdbcsecurity/README.md

 It is used to access and maintain distributed directory information services over an internet protocol.

-- LDAP can be used for anytype of hierarchical directoy information, but it is very common to use is to store<code> organizational information </code>
+- LDAP can be used for anytype of hierarchical directoy information, but it is very common to use is to store<code> organizational information </code> a typical organization has  departments, managers, people reporting to other people,

+- Creating LDAP server

+We can include <code>unblundid </code> to create a simple server.